ersisimou/ersisimou.github.io/cv.md

 comments: false
 ---

-You can also download my [CV](https://ersisimou.github.io/CV/EffrosyniSimou.pdf) in pdf.
+You can also download my [CV](https://ersisimou.github.io/CV/EffrosyniSimou.pdf) in pdf [Last updated: February 2020].